idvorkin/idvorkin.github.io/_td/machine-learning.md

 ## Neural Networks

 A laymens introduction to neural networks and deep learning.
+What's interesting here is that many of the stes of model selection and training is "semi random".
+This [post](https://ahgamut.github.io/2020/11/20/netpicking-1/) Does a great job discussing how to assess models using semi-random model creation.

 {% include youtube.html src="BR9h47Jtqyw" %}